backdrop-contrib/tatsu/README.md

 - Install this theme using the official Backdrop CMS instructions at https://backdropcms.org/guide/themes

+### Recommended (as reflected in screenshot)

+- Go to /admin/appearance/list and set Tatsu to default theme

+To get benefits of color module support for multiple hero regions enable tatsu_hero layout
+- Move from: /themes/tatsu/tatsu_hero
+- Move to:   /layouts/tatsu_hero

+Go to /admin/structure/layouts/manage/home
+- Remove "Primary Navigation" block from Header region
+- Set "Header" block to use "Primary navigation" menu
+- Move "Welcome" block to first Hero region

+Other tips
+- To center content in hero regions add "container" class to region

 ## ISSUES

 Bugs and Feature requests should be reported in the Issue Queue: